AI-Data-Space/BankingRetentionOptimizer/README.md

 ## Business Problem: Optimizing Retention Investment During Digital Transformation

-Atlantic Regional Bank is undergoing a major *digital transformation*, shifting resources from physical branches to digital channels.
+Atlantic Regional Bank *(fictional case study)* is undergoing a major *digital transformation*, shifting resources from physical branches to digital channels.
 The bank must simultaneously reduce branch operating costs while preventing customer attrition during this transition.
 With a limited retention budget of $1.5 million, the bank needs to identify which customers are both at high risk of leaving AND most likely to respond positively to retention efforts.
 Traditional retention approaches that target all high-risk customers are not financially viable